CwbhX/HPQC-Processor/README.md

 # HPQC Processor

-Translate the multiple files of the template for use in making test scripts which are loadable by HPQC.
+Convert Excel spreadsheets (the template included in this repository) to a combined spreadsheet capable of being loaded by HPQC into HPQC.
-It also works with Testrail
+The output can also be loaded by Testrail as well.

 ## Getting Started